analoghifi/albs-DAC-MOS-II-360-240-120/README.md

-# albs DAC-MOS-II 360/240/120
+# albs DAC-MOS II 360/240/120

-albs DAC-MOS-II audio power amplifier module (mono single channel)
+albs DAC-MOS II audio power amplifier module (mono single channel)
 using lateral MOSFETs
 ### Marketing-text:
 The Mosfet amplifier modules DAC-MOS II 120/240/360, the successor models of the proven DAC-MOS series, could also benefit from the QUAD-MOS 600: